-If you’ve never tried nutritional yeast before it’s time to get familiar with this tasty and nutritious food with a funny name.
-There are endless ways you can use nutritional yeast, or “nooch” as you might hear it referred at times.
-From vegan parmesan to cheesy, dairy-free sauces, nutritional yeast is a must-have in a plant-based kitchen.
+If you’ve never tried nutritional yeast it’s time to get familiar with this nutritious food with a funny name.
+From vegan parmesan to cheesy sauces, it’s a must-have in a healthy plant-based kitchen.
 But what is nutritional yeast?
-Well, we’re going to get into that, as well as how to use it in your kitchen and a few delicious nutritional yeast recipes you can try to get started using it.
+Well, we’re going to get into that, as well as it’s health benefits and how to use it.

 What is Nutritional Yeast?